igorsimb/enerdjized/README.md

-# Django Tailwind Starter Kit
+# Django Starter Kit with Tailwind, HTMX and AlpineJS

 #### Includes the following features
 - 2 apps - `core` and `accounts` - with URLs, views and basic templates already set up